This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Trish and James seem like a couple who has everything, but nothing is as perfect as it seems.
 Trish desperately wants a baby, but she and James have been unable to conceive.
 However, James’s mistress Laurel just had a baby.
 Laurel wants Trish out of the picture, so she and James can be a family.
 Trish wants the baby.

-Told with alternating points of view – Trish, Laurel, and James.
+I Will Never Leave You is told with alternating points of view – Trish, Laurel, and James.
 Trish is a wealthy woman and has everything she wants, except for a child.
 When James has a child with another woman, Trish sees it as an opportunity.
 James is a scoundrel.
 Besides cheating on his wife, he’s terrible with money, which is why their finances are kept separate.
 He’s in debt, and needs money fast.
 Laurel is young and naive.
 She trusts James, and believes they could have a nice life together, if only Trish wasn’t in their way.

-Fast-paced story full of unlikable characters.
+I Will Never Leave You is a fast-paced story full of unlikable characters.
 This is a quick and entertaining read, but it does require a suspension of disbelief.